 Radial, brachial, or femoral arteries.

-86. What is Systemic Vascular Resistance?
+86. What is systemic vascular resistance?

-87. What is Pulmonary Vascular Resistance?
+87. What is pulmonary vascular resistance?

-It is the pressure on the pulmonary artery.
+The pressure on the pulmonary artery.

 88. What factors affect the contractility of the heart?